 Another area where Canon is bumping up the EOS R5 is the addition of another card slot.
 The EOS Canon R supports UHS-II SD cards though it only has a single slot; with two you’ll find the upcoming EOS R5 to offer a bit more convenience and longer staying power.

 Canon is working on a new battery for the EOS R5 and R6, which will be compatible with that of the EOS 5D Mark IV.
-Hopefully it can surpass the rated 370 shots of the Canon EOS R, which is unimpressive compared to the 650-shot rating of the Sony A7 III.
+Hopefully it can surpass the rated 370 shots of the

 The Canon EOS R5 can shoot faster and record higher resolution videos than the EOS R.